Faculty and Staff

 Head of School, Psychology

-Mollie leads Mindfulness Mondays and teaches a comprehensive and progressive course in health, in addition to being Assistant Head of School for Student Affairs.
-She holds a bachelor of arts degree in psychology, with an emphasis in adolescent psych, and a master’s degree in educational leadership.
+Mollie teaches a mindfulness class to freshmen each year, in addition to being Assistant Head of School, Dean of Faculty.
+She holds a Bachelor of Arts degree in Psychology, with an emphasis in adolescent psych, and a master’s degree in Educational Leadership.

 Director of Admissions, Digital Photography